Complex Regional Pain Syndrome Factsheet (for Schools)

 What Teachers Should Know

-Other CRPS symptoms may include:
+Besides pain, other CRPS symptoms can include:

 - changes in hair and nail growth

-- joint stiffness, swelling, and damage
+- joint stiffness and swelling

 - muscle spasms and weakness

-- decreased ability to move the affected body part
+- trouble moving the affected body part

 Students with CRPS may: